-Most of the time, the skin lesions caused by subcutaneous Sweet’s syndrome look like coin-sized red areas or red circular bumps that appear under the skin, but they can sometimes look different.
-These lesions may be tender or painful, and most commonly appear on the extremities, e.g. arms, legs, ankles, or soles of the feet, but can develop on any part of the body (Fernandez-Torres et al, 2014; Kim et al, 2010; Wang et al, 2014).
+The skin lesions caused by subcutaneous Sweet’s syndrome can look like coin-sized red areas or red circular bumps that appear under the skin, but may be deep and ulcerate and ‘discharge oily material’ (Oakley, 2015).
+The lesions can be tender or very painful, and commonly appear on the extremities, e.g. arms, legs, ankles, or soles of the feet, but can develop on any part of the body (Fernandez-Torres et al, 2014; Kim et al, 2010; Wang et al, 2014).
 When the inflammation has settled, a temporary or permanent depression may be left in the skin.

 Can subcutaneous Sweet’s syndrome be confused with other conditions?

 Yes, subcutaneous Sweet’s syndrome can be confused with infectious panniculitis, cellulitis, but more commonly, the skin condition erythema nodosum.